BioDynaMo/biodynamo/doc/user_guide/diffusion.md

 (chemotaxis, substance secretion)

-This example uses the predefined biology modules `Chemotaxis` and `Secretion` that will govern the behavior of the simulation objects (i.e. cells).
+This example uses the predefined biology modules `Chemotaxis` and `Secretion` that will govern the behavior of the agents (i.e. cells).
 These two modules are included in the BioDynaMo installation.

 One of the cells (the cell at position `{50, 50, 50}`) will be the one secreting the substance;